alizia-dev/javascript-practice/README.md

-# javascript-practice
+# JavaScript Practice
-this repository based on javascript hands on practice
+This repository based on javascript hands on practice.
+You can learn basic javascript concepts and as well as advance javascript engine features.